darbyjohnston/DJV/docs/index.md

 <br><br><a name="timeline"></a>
 ## Timeline

+By default the timeline is minimized, showing only the first video and audio track.
+To see all of the tracks in the timeline, toggle the minimized state available from the **Timeline** menu.

 ![Timeline](assets/TimelineAnnotated.svg)
 Timeline components:
 1. Current frame
+2. In/out range (blue)
-2. Video cache display (green)
+3. Video cache display (green)
-2. Audio cache display (purple)
+4. Audio cache display (purple)
-3. Video track
+5. Video track
-4. Video clips
+6. Video clips
-5. Audio track
+7. Audio track
-6. Audio clips
+8. Audio clips

 Controls:
 * Change the current frame - Mouse click and drag